Women’s Financial Empowerment podcast series

 00:09:32:22 - 00:09:58:00

 So super isn't just the investment, but it's often these insurance policies and worth quite a bit of money to you and quite a bit of support to you.
-And a lot of people don't even realize that they have insurance in their super.
+And a lot of people don't even realise that they have insurance in their super.
 So that can be something that you might want to put on your to do list.
 It's absolutely worth checking out because super funds might offer things like income protection, title, permanent disability protection or insurance and life cover.

 00:09:58:03 - 00:10:16:06